-4.17.3 Output format
+4.13.3 Output format

 XBeach supports two types of output: 1) Fortran binary and 2) netCDF.
 The output format used is determined by the keyword outputformat.
 The use of netCDF output is more convenient since all output (and input) is stored in a single, easy accessible file.
 Also the netCDF file format is compatible with many programming languages (e.g. Matlab, Python) as well as many visualization tools (e.g. QuickPlot, Morphan).
+It should be noted that the support for output types in netCDF could be limited for recent functionalities of the XBeach model.

-4.17.3.1 Fortran binary
+4.13.3.1 Fortran binary